quanteda/quanteda.org/content/people.md

               <h4><strong>Gokhan Ciflikli</strong></h4></a>
               <h5><i>Application Developer</i></h4>
               <p>
                 I work on GUI application development using Shiny and maintain the organization's web pages.
-I am also a Research Officer at the London School of Economics and a <a href="https://gokhan.io">computational social scientist</a>.
+I am also a <a href="https://www.lse.ac.uk/Methodology/People/Researchers/Gokhan-Ciflikli">postdoctoral researcher</a> at the London School of Economics and a <a href="https://gokhan.io">computational social scientist</a>.
               </p>
             </div>
           </div>